-Trump's Midterm Roadshow Begins On A Unusually Normal Note
+Trump's Midterm Roadshow Begins On An Unusually Normal Note

 Trump delivered the kind of performance many Republicans have said they hope to see from him this year as they fight to keep their majorities in the House and Senate.
 It was tax cuts, tax cuts, tax cuts, with few of the digressions that typically make headlines after Trump events.

-He also gave a lift to Rick Saccone, a local state lawmaker and Republican nominee for the 18th Congressional District seat that’s up for grabs in a March 13 special election that will be watched closely for clues about GOP fortunes in 2018.
+He also gave a lift to Rick Saccone, a local state lawmaker and Republican nominee for the 18th Congressional District seat.
+That seat is up for grabs in a March 13 special election that will be watched closely for clues about GOP fortunes in 2018.
 Saccone greeted Trump when Air Force One landed at Pittsburgh International Airport and got a strong shout-out — “a spectacular man” — during Trump’s speech at a nearby industrial supplier.

 “Rick is a great guy, I think he is going to do very well,” Trump said, according to pool reports, after a tour of H&K Equipment, which sells and services lift trucks and other machinery.